$\delta$-invariants of Du Val del Pezzo surfaces of degree 1: Introduction

+in the case of del Pezzo surfaces.
+The singularity types of Du Val del Pezzo surfaces of degree~$1$ were classified in~\cite{Urabe83}.

+The results on computing $\delta$-invariants of Du Val del Pezzo surfaces obtained in the earlier parts of this series, combined with the results of this article, confirm those of Odaka--Spotti--Sun~\cite{OdakaSpottiSun16} and also lead to new examples of $K$-stable singular Fano threefolds.

+Let $X$ be a Du Val del Pezzo surface of degree~$1$.
+Then $X$ can be realized as a double cover

+ramified along a sextic curve $R \in \DP(1,1,2)$.
+In this article, we compute the $\delta$-invariants of Du Val del Pezzo surfaces of degree~$1$.
+We note that when $X$ has $\DA_7$ singularities, the $\delta$-invariant depends on whether $R$ is reducible or irreducible.
+We prove that:

 \begin{maintheorem*} Let $X$ be the Du Val del Pezzo surface of degree $1$.
-Then the $\delta$-invariant of $X$ is uniquely determined by the by the type of singularities on $X$ and unique elements of $|-K_X|$ containing each of singular points which is given in the following table:

-\end{maintheorem*} {\bf Acknowledgments:} I am grateful to my supervisor Professor Ivan Cheltsov for the introduction to the topic and continuous support.
+Then the $\delta$-invariant of $X$ is uniquely determined by the by the type of singularities on $X$ and unique elements of $|-K_X|$ containing each of singular points which is given in the following table: { \arraystretch{1.2} } \end{maintheorem*} {\bf Acknowledgments:} I am grateful to my supervisor Professor Ivan Cheltsov for the introduction to the topic and continuous support.